Skip to main content

 Brings perspective.

-Joy lasts longer when paired with reflection.
+Joy tends to linger longer when paired with reflection.

 🍽️ Simple Christmas Reflections to Try